 Vietnamese Timed Text Style Guide

-*This document covers the language specific requirements for Vietnamese.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Vietnamese.
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - Acronyms should be written without periods between letters: BBC, CIA